-Ransomware is a type of malicious application that steals control of the user's machine or data, then demands a payment from the user to restore normal access to the ransomed content or system.
+Ransomware is a type of harmful program that hijack control of the user's computer, device or data, then demands payment to restore normal access to the ransomed content or system.

 For a few specific ransomware families, manual removal is possible.

-Users may encounter ransomware in a number of ways.
-The most common method used by attackers to spread ransomware is via e-mail as an attached file (either disguised to look like a desirable application or in a ZIP or packed file with a misleading name).
-This method depends on tricking the user into opening the attachment and running the malicious file.
+The most common method used by attackers to bring potential victims into contact with ransomware is to send it to them as a file attached to a legitimate-looking email.
+The file will usually be disguised to look like a desirable file or program.
+This method depends on tricking the user into opening and running the disguised attachment.

-Another common way attackers distribute ransomware is to include it in the payload of an exploit kit.
-Users can be exposed to exploit kits when they visit a compromised website, or are redirected onto a malicious site, where the exploit kit can probe the user's computer for any exploitable flaws or vulnerabilities.
+Another common method is to include the ransomware in the payload of an exploit kit.
+Users are exposed to exploit kits when they visit a compromised website, or are redirected onto a malicious site, where the exploit kit can probe the user's computer for any exploitable flaws or vulnerabilities.
 If one is found, the exploit kit can download and install the ransomware on the user's machine.

-Alternatively, ransomware can be spread by a botnet that silently installs and runs it on vulnerable systems.
-Once run, it will take control of files on the machine, or in some cases, take control of the entire system.
+Ransomware is also spread by botnets that silently install and run it on vulnerable systems.
+The ransomware will then take control of files on the machine, or in some cases, take control of the entire system.

-Depending on the type of ransomware involved, the user may be able to take further actions.
-In most cases however, the encryption used to hold the content or computer hostage is extremely difficult to break, making recovery impossible unless a) a clean, recent backup is available, or b) the decryption key is obtained.
+If the ransomware successfully takes the device or data hostage, users will usually have a very limited number of recovery options.
+Ransomware will normally use strong encryption that is extremely difficult to break, making recovery impossible unless a) a clean, recent backup is available, or b) the decryption key is obtained.

 For more technical details of ransomware, see:

 F-Secure Total is a security suite that protects all your phones and computers in real time, 24/7 and with award-winning accuracy.
 Read more about Total and try it free for 30 days, no credit card required.